-Select the update that you want to install, and then tap or click Restore.
+Select the update you want to install, then tap or click Restore.

-Windows will automatically check for updates, and then prompt you to install the update that you restored, as well as any new updates that might be available.
+Windows will automatically check for updates, and then prompt you to install the update you've restored, as well as any new updates that might be available.

 When you start your PC after missing a scheduled update, Windows will check for updates.
 You can install them immediately or postpone them.
 If your PC is on during the next scheduled update, the updates will be installed then.
 You can also install any available updates when you shut down your PC.

 Some updates apply to files or services that Windows is using, so these updates can't be installed while Windows is running.
-You should save your work, close any open apps, and then restart your PC to finish the update process.
+You should save your work, close any open applications, then restart your PC to finish the update process.

-If your PC stops responding while it’s checking for updates, or while it’s installing updates, here are some steps you can try to fix the problem.
+If your PC stops responding while it’s checking for updates, or while it’s installing updates, here are some steps you can use to try to fix the problem.